Welcome to Bruce Watson’s web page

 News and upcoming gigs:

-2013 has been a great year.
+2013 was a great year.
 It started with the amazing Woodford Folk Festival (Qld).
 Bruce has also done a few concerts in his home town of Melbourne, which is, strangely, unusual.

-There have also been festivals, including Port Fairy and Mt Beauty, with Unsung Heroes of Australian History (UHAH) - who launched their educational resources in April, and are now doing school shows (See their schools page for details).
-There have also been the Maldon and Wellington Folk Festivals.
+There were also lots of festivals, including Port Fairy and Mt Beauty, with Unsung Heroes of Australian History (UHAH) - who launched their educational resources in April, and are now doing school shows (See their schools page for details).
+There was also the Maldon and Wellington Folk Festivals.

 In September UHAH had a fabulous week in Flinders Island, conducting a ukulele workshop, working with a local acapella group, and doing a very powerful and moving concert in the Whitemark Hall, joined by Ronnie Summers (see The story behind The Man and The Woman and the Edison Phonograph below) - all topped off with a wonderful musical afternoon with local musicians and community at Lady Baron.
 You can read more in Bruce's blog.

-A major highlight has been Bruce's first tour of NZ in October. (see photos), with concerts in Christchurch, Auckland, Whangerei, and the Wellington Folk Festival, where he blew them away.
+A major highlight was Bruce's first tour of NZ in October. (see photos), with concerts in Christchurch, Auckland, Whangerei, and the Wellington Folk Festival, where he blew them away.

 2014 is starting to take shape with a bunch of very exciting gigs organised and a few more in the pipeline.

 Bruce's newest album Balance is available through this website - as are his previous albums.